Sarah Stup: Writing career

 In 2007, Stup published Are Your Eyes Listening?
 Collected Works, which is a collection of poetry and essays about her experiences with autism.
 In 2008, she began publishing Sarah's Keepsake Collection, a set of gift books with themes that include life, love, family, and nature, titled Nest Feathers and Heart and Spirit.

 Do-Si-Do with Autism led to the development of the Taylor the Turtle Fun Pack CD as an interactive component, and then the Autism Friendship Kit, a CD/DVD/MP3 resource first published in 2014 to support children with and without autism in the development of meaningful relationships.

 In 2015, Stup published the novel Paul and His Beast, for middle school-aged children, where Stup refers to autism as Paul's beast.
 Kirkus Reviews writes, "Stup, who has autism and types to speak, presents an understandable child's-eye view of the condition, poignantly capturing both Paul's need and hate for the Beast.
 Her characterization is three-dimensional; for example, Paul's autism doesn't make him saintly, and popular kids aren't always jerks."
-The novel also includes "a readers' guide, suggestions for activities, and tips for welcoming people with disabilities."
+The novel also includes "a readers' guide, suggestions for activities, and tips for welcoming people with disabilities".

+As of 2023, Stup is working on her latest book, tentatively titled My Autism, My Journal.